Alphabet’s CapitalG leads $40 million round in fintech Mantl – TechCrunch

 Community banks and credit unions aim to be the heart of the, well, communities, they serve.
 But without the big budgets of larger institutions, keeping up technology-wise can be a challenge.
 And not only are they competing with legacy players, there is also a slew of digital banks that have emerged in recent years, as well.

-Enter Mantl, a startup that has developed technology to make it easier for people to open accounts digitally at community banks and credit unions so that those institutions can increase deposits and ultimately, profits.
+Enter MANTL, a startup that has developed technology to make it easier for people to open accounts digitally at community banks and credit unions so that those institutions can increase deposits and ultimately, profits.
 Founded in 2016, New York-based Mantl has been described by some as “the Shopify of account opening.”

 And today, the company is announcing it has raised $40 million in a Series B round of funding led by Alphabet’s independent growth fund, CapitalG, to help it grow even more.
 The financing brings Mantl’s total funding raised since inception to $60.7 million and included participation from D1 Capital Partners, BoxGroup and existing backers Point72 Ventures, Clocktower Technology Ventures and OldSlip Group.
 The company raised $19 million last July after growing deposit volume by 705% in April of that year.